-A. Trade & Diplomatic Alliances Incorporating Detection
+A. Trade and Diplomatic Alliances Incorporating Detection

-Larger L^ means a greater threshold for conflict escalation.
-Figure 6 shows how L^ increases exponentially with linear changes in q, indicating increase robustness against attack false-alarm provided that γp decreases.
-Redundant networks compensate for effects that would otherwise cause cascading failure.
-Extending or strengthening the alliances of the type cited by Jackson and Nei [12] should help stabilize competition, beyond that for war between 1950 and 2000.
+Larger $L^$ means a greater threshold for conflict escalation.
+Figure 6 shows how $L^$ increases exponentially with linear changes in q, indicating increased robustness against an attack false alarm, provided that $\gamma \rho$ decreases.
+Redundant networks compensate for effects that would otherwise cause a cascading affair failure.
+Extending or strengthening the alliances of the type cited by Jackson and Nei[12] should help stabilize competition, beyond that for war between 1950 and 2000.